Go to Reviews.org US Edition

 In the classics corner, we have a surprisingly good range of iconic TV series and even films by the likes of Hitchcock (the 1954 thriller Dial M for Murder) and Stanley Donen (Charade, starring Audrey Hepburn and Cary Grant).
 There’s also a decent selection of old-school spaghetti westerns starring John Wayne, Charles Bronson and Peter Fonda.
 Otherwise, if you feel like channelling your inner detective, there are nine seasons of Midsomer Murders and eight seasons of Crime Stories to keep you busy.

 Now, on to the really fun bit - the B-movies.
 Did you know there was a Titanic 2?
 Or a Triassic World?
 Neither did we, but they exist, and you can find them (along with one of the biggest mockbuster selections we’ve ever seen) on Tubi.
 There are literally thousands of low-budget, Sharknado-esque creations floating around, just waiting to be watched.
 We’re talking Alien Predator (not to be confused with Alien vs. Predator), Avengers Grimm: Time Wars (nope, not Avengers: Infinity War), and, my personal favourite, the Indiana Jones Jack Hunter trilogy.

 How can I watch Tubi?

-Even though it’s a free service, Tubi has most of the bells and whistles of the subscription-based behemoths.
+Even though it’s a free streaming site/service, Tubi has most of the bells and whistles of the subscription-based behemoths.
 The website is intuitive and easy to use (although the search function could use some work) and you don’t even have to sign up to watch content.
 Like Netflix and Stan, you can create a watch list, but don’t expect any AI-assisted fancy recommendations based on what you’ve watched or rated.

 For all your on-the-go B-movie needs, the iOS and Android apps are both really robust.
 However they lack the ability to download content for offline watching, so you’ll probably end up chewing through quite a bit of data.